gentoo-mirror/djs_overlay/README.md

 - **[bcwc_pcie](https://github.com/wackywendell/bcwc_pcie)** - Prerequisity for Macbook's facetime camera to work,
 - **[facetimehd-firmware](https://github.com/patjak/facetimehd)** - Firmware for Macbook's facetime camera to work,

+### net-wireless
+- **broadcom-wl** - Taken from 4nykey overlay, but had to create patch for 6.12 kernel, seems some includes had changed and it would not compile

 ### www-client
 - **[brave-bin](https://brave.com/)** - Brawe browser,